Last mile delivery: Logistics management in a changing world

 This integrated, data-driven approach empowers businesses with the following capabilities:

 This employs an algorithm to match a delivery task with a specific driver based upon predefined priorities and rules.
-By putting AI into the mix, the system can simultaneously analyze complex data points such as the driver’s location and type of vehicle relative to package size.
+By putting AI into the mix, the system can simultaneously analyse complex data points such as the driver’s location and type of vehicle relative to package size.
 And with a cloud-based app, the driver and dispatching system are always in real-time contact.

 Once the dispatch system has identified a driver and vehicle type, other factors must be considered to ensure that the most economical route is taken.
 This involves the simultaneous analysis of live data such as weather and traffic reports, location data such as charging stations en route (in the case of e-fleets), and density of delivery addresses in a particular area.
 And again, user-friendly mobile apps keep drivers in the loop at all times.

 Businesses (often even competitive ones) typically make efforts to amalgamate long-haul and container freight based upon destination and specific handling needs.
 For a single trans-Pacific crossing, this is not so complicated a task.
-But, when that cargo is atomized into thousands or millions of individual orders, all with unique delivery destinations and schedules, the task of load optimization becomes pretty daunting.
+But, when that cargo is atomized into thousands or millions of individual orders, all with unique delivery destinations and schedules, the task of load optimisation becomes pretty daunting.
 With margins tighter than ever, AI-powered solutions once again become the answer.
 By connecting all the planets in the last mile universe to a single accessible dashboard and system, load planning becomes strategic and automated, which helps to eliminate costly half-full vans.

 Fleet tracking and ETA calculation